SheetAble/SheetAble-Documentations/docs/faq.md

 ## Will there be a paid version?
 Our plan is to create a version of SheetAble which will have more functionalities.
 However there will always be a free version of SheetAble with a sufficient amount of functionalities.

-## Will SheetAble be open source?
+## Is SheetAble be open source?
-The question if SheetAble will be open source is still under consultation.
-Until the decision is made only the Documentation will be open source.
+Yes, SheetAble is currently 100% open source.
 [Our Github organization](https://github.com/SheetAble)

 ## How can I help?